yagop/node-telegram-bot-api/README.md

 <a name="TelegramBot+getUpdates"></a>

 ### telegramBot.getUpdates([options]) ⇒ <code>Promise</code>
-Use this method to receive incoming updates using long polling
+Use this method to receive incoming updates using long polling.
+This method has an [older, compatible signature][getUpdates-v0.25.0] that is being deprecated.

 **Kind**: instance method of <code>[TelegramBot](#TelegramBot)</code>
 **See**: https://core.telegram.org/bots/api#getupdates